left-icon

 </SfDialog>

-Change the OnCommandClicked method to the following to respond to the DELETE button being clicked for a help desk record.
+1. Change the OnCommandClicked method to the following to respond to the Delete button being selected for a help desk record.
+This method will open the confirmation dialog.

-Code Listing 40: Open Confirmation Dialog
+Code Listing 43: Open confirmation dialog

 public async void OnCommandClicked(

-CommandClickEventArgs<HelpDeskTickets> args)
+CommandClickEventArgs<HelpDeskTicket> args)

 {

-// Get the selected help desk ticket.
+// Get the selected Help Desk Ticket

 SelectedTicket =

-await @Service.GetHelpDeskTicketAsync(args.RowData.TicketGuid);
+await SyncfusionHelpDeskService.GetHelpDeskTicketAsync(

 if (args.CommandColumn.ButtonOption.Content == "Delete")